Am I Too Old to Learn Guitar

 James Lewis Carter Ford (a.k.a.
 T-Model Ford)

 His fifth wife gave him a guitar as a parting gift upon leaving him.
 He was about 70 years old at that time.
 He spent the next couple of years practicing, only to became a professional blues guitarist a couple of years later.
 James passed away in 2013 having reached age 90.
 He lived the last 16 years of his life as a successful musician.

 Check James out here

 There you have it: you’re never too old to learn anything, including guitar.

-I’m about to finish my first draft on a book about how to get a 4.0 top GPA in college.
-I’ve been writing non-stop in between teaching guitar students in past months.
+I’m about to finish my first draft of a book about how to get a 4.0 top GPA in college.
+I’ve been writing non-stop in between teaching guitar students in the past months.
 The book will cover every aspect of learning, from the mental/psychological, to the spiritual to the biological, intelligence, pedagogy and so much more.